310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 </div>

 {% bubble Hokuto %}
-Right, looks like we've all finished our warmups.
+Right, looks like we've all finished our warm-ups.

 It’s time we began our dance practice.
 {% endbubble %}